justinrlee/confluent-demo/README.md

 TODO (Repo)
 * lots of refactoring
+    * rearrange installation / uninstallation scripts to use functions
 * lots of documentation
 * look at gateway API
 * figure out how to remove cert-manager